carpentries/2018_Bylaws/bylaws.md

 ## 3. Organizational Membership
 ### Eligibility, Rights, and Termination of Organizational Members
-In addition to the rights and responsibilities included in the Membership Agreement, each Organizational Member is allowed one vote in elections.
+The rights and responsibilities of Member Organizations are outlined in each institution's Membership Agreement.

 ## 4. Individual Voting Membership